 Meet Nursing Home Requirements with Cornell Systems

-NFPA 99 & UL 1069 Nurse Call Equipment for Assisted Living
+NFPA 99 & UL 1069 Nurse Call Equipment for Skilled Nursing Facilities

-Designing a new assisted living facility?
+Designing a new skilled nursing Facility?
 Upgrading an outdated nurse call system at a senior center?
-Whatever the building codes are in your area, Cornell supplies the NFPA 99 and ANIS/UL 1069 code compliant nurse call and emergency communication systems you may need to protect your residents.
+Whatever the building codes are in your area, Cornell supplies the NFPA 99 and ANSI/UL 1069 code-compliant nurse call and emergency communication systems you may need to protect your residents.
 Contact the best nurse call system manufacturers at Cornell for help with:

-As a partner with the National Electrical Manufacturers Association (NEMA), Cornell is committed to designing and delivering safe, secure and effective emergency communication systems for nursing homes and assisted living centers across the country.
-Our nurse call systems meet NFPA 99, ANSI/UL 1069 and other major codes for long-term care and senior living facilities nationwide.
+As a partner with the National Electrical Manufacturers Association (NEMA), Cornell is committed to designing and delivering safe, secure, and effective emergency communication systems for nursing homes and assisted living centers across the country which meet local regulations.

-Nursing home and skilled care facilities have to follow national building codes to meet nurse call system requirements.
-But state, county and even city laws can impact the design and implementation of your nurse call system.
-When building codes and nursing home requirements change, contact the professionals at Cornell to upgrade your nurse call system.
-We make sure all our systems remain up to date with the latest regulations.
+Skilled nursing facilities have to follow national building codes to meet nurse call system requirements.
+But state, county, and even city laws can impact the design and implementation of your nurse call system.
+Contact the professionals at Cornell to make sure your system is up to date with current regulations.

 There may be different nurse call regulations based on if your facility is classified as: